CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Brackets/Bracket_Entity.md

 <entity:sheep>
 ```

-If the mob/entity is found, thiw will return an IEntityDefinition Object.
+If the mob/entity is found, this will return an IEntityDefinition Object.
 Please refer to the respective Wiki entry for further information on what you can do with these.

 # Getting all Registered Entities